Bruh, where is the ‘Report as Spam’ button?

-Imagine so many people are fed up of saying that to pursuers but if these incessantly emailing corporates were homo sapiens, they’d straight up be getting pepper-sprayed.
+Imagine so many people are fed up with saying that to pursuers, but if these incessantly emailing corporates were Homo sapiens, they’d straight up be getting pepper-sprayed.

 I suspect, that many of us only have an email address because we need them to sign up on platforms we want to use.

 A quick question to ask ourselves: If all sign-ups are replaced with keychain phrases, would email still be this frequently used?

 Get these two together and birth the next generation of global communication tool.